 Criteria JORC Code explanation Commentary Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 Chip and core recoveries are measured for every drill run Appropriate measures are taken to maximise recovery and ensure representative nature of the samples.
 This includes diamond core being reconstructed for orientation, metre marking and reconciled against core block markers Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc.) photography.
 The total length and percentage of the relevant intersections logged.
 All drill holes are logged in their entirety.
 Qualitative descriptions of minerology, mineralization, weathering, lithology, colour and other features are recorded and photographed for each sample.
 Sub-sampling and sample preparation If core, whether cut or sawn and whether quarter, half or all core If non-core, whether riffled, tube sampled, rotary split, etc. and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in-situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
+RC chips were sampled with a "spear" (PVC tube) from the 1m sample piles and composited to make roughly 4kg, 4m composite samples.
+Where the sample was wet, it was dried in the sun before composite samples were collected.
 Duplicates, blanks and standards were submitted for analysis at a rate of approximately 1 per 20 samples, for quality assurance and control.
 Drill sample sizes are considered appropriate for the style of mineralisation sought and the nature of the drilling program.